joakim-brannstrom/dextool/plugin/mutate/doc/definitions.md

 element with a value in it.

 ## Mutation Testing
-Mutation testing focus on determining the adequacy of a test cases.
+Mutation testing focus on determining the adequacy of a test suite.

-It is a code-based testing technique.

-It is *fault based testing* directed towards *typical* faults that occur when constructing a program.
+It is *fault based testing* directed towards *typical* syntatical faults that occur when constructing a program.

-It relies on the competent programmer hypothesis which is the following assumption [@mutationAnalysis]:
+It relies on the Competent Programmer Hypothesis (CPH) and the Coupling Effect Hypothesis (CEH).

+CPH [@mutationAnalysis]
- - Given a specification a programmer develops a program that is either correct or differs from the correct program by a combination of simple errors
+ * Given a specification a programmer develops a program that is either correct or differs from the correct program by a combination of simple errors

-It also relies on “coupling effect” which suggests that [@compilerIntegratedProgramMutation1991] [@testDataSelection1978]:
- - Test cases that detect simple types of faults are sensitive enough to detect more complex types of faults.

-The formal definition is [@testDataSelection1978]:
+CEH [@testDataSelection1978] (extra material in [@compilerIntegratedProgramMutation1991])
-*test data that distinguishes all programs differing from a correct one by only simple errors is so sensitive that it also implicitly distinguishes more complex errors*
+ * *test data that distinguishes all programs differing from a correct one by only simple errors is so sensitive that it also implicitly distinguishes more complex errors*

+MCEH [@invTestCouplingEffect]
+ * Simple mutants are coupled to complex ones in such a way that a test suite that kill all the simple mutants are likely to kill all significantly larger portions of the complex mutants as well.

+The end result of CPH, CEH and MCEH is that most mutation tools only create a limited set of changes to the original program for each mutant.

+See [@rorLogic, p.
+3, chapter "The theory of mutation testing"] for further elaboration on the subject.

 TODO check offuts book for the references [3] and [66].
 The Competent Programmer Hypothesis (CPH) [3], [66] and the Coupling Effect [66].

-See [@rorLogic, p.
-3, chapter "The theory of mutation testing"] for further elaboration on the subject.

 ## Test Requirement
 A test requirement is a specific element of a software artifact that a test case must satisfy or cover.